Ocean, Islands, Futures - Insights from SPREP & Local Resilience

 Building capacity to advance resilience through local action

-Belle is a qualitative researcher in climate change, human health, policy development, air quality and just energy transitions.
+Dr Belle Workman is a qualitative researcher in climate change, human health, policy development, air quality and just energy transitions.
 She is a Senior Research Fellow at Melbourne Climate Futures, where she is co-Deputy Director of the Climate CATCH Lab and the co-Lead of the Policy and Politics Stream.

 Mr Arthur Wyns